 Tax planning with the TOSI requires familiarity with the complete set of exclusions.
 Without familiarity with the numerous provisions, an income that falls under an exclusion could be improperly taxed.
 The consequences of not understanding whether income is taxable under the new rules are clear: split income is taxed at 33%, the highest marginal federal tax rate for 2019.

 The complexity and novelty of the TOSI, in combination with its tax consequences affecting a wide range of private business structures, present several challenges for tax professionals.
 The first, and most obvious, is the potential of taking a narrow view of the TOSI exclusions and missing potential applications in tax planning.
 Second, the process of checking novel tax situations against a complicated set of rules requires significant time and resources to ensure accuracy and compliance.
 Inefficiencies arising from navigating complicated legislation reduce the time available for other tasks that require more creative applications of expertise.

-Developed in partnership with leading tax advisory firm Moodys, Tax Foresight’s new TOSI Navigator allows tax professionals to circumvent those issues.
+Developed in partnership with leading tax advisory firm Moodys, Blue J Tax’s new TOSI Guided Analysis allows tax professionals to circumvent those issues.
 This dynamic tool was designed to be an interactive and user-friendly version of the Moodys integral flowchart, which has been adopted as the industry standard for financial professionals across Canada.

-Using the navigator provides many benefits for tax practitioners.
+Using the Guided Analysis provides many benefits for tax practitioners.
 It eliminates inefficiencies in the process of determining whether exclusions apply, allowing users to work more efficiently and accurately.
 No longer overtasked with inefficient navigation of legislation, professionals can turn their attention to applying more of their expertise to clients’ situations.
-The navigator also incorporates CRA interpretations for better comprehensibility and quality assurance, allowing professionals to increase their mastery of the legislation and ensure efficient, accurate client advice.
+The Guided Analysis also incorporates CRA interpretations for better comprehensibility and quality assurance, allowing professionals to increase their mastery of the legislation and ensure efficient, accurate client advice.